 Harmonized Standards for Medical Devices – The State of Harmonization with IEC 60601-1 3.2

-Manufacturers face a number of hurdles when getting their medical devices approved for market, and the challenges only get bigger when working internationally.
+Manufacturers face a number of hurdles when getting their medical devices approved for market.
+When working internationally, the challenges only grow.
 Not only do producers need to be concerned with complying to national standards that apply to their device, but they also need to think about how they can get their devices approved to be used in another country.
 To make the process easier, countries have worked to harmonize standards.
 Here’s what you need to know about harmonized standards for medical devices, and where harmonization stands for IEC 60601-1 Version 3.2.

 What are harmonized standards for medical devices?